-This example would return Contacts that have related Cases with related Leads with names starting with "A." The filter expression can support querying in this manner up to 10 "layers" deep, including the initially queried entity.
+This example would return Accounts that have related Contacts with Cases with Descriptions starting with "A." The filter expression can support querying in this manner up to 10 "layers" deep, including the initially queried entity.
 Put another way, you can have up to 10 total different related entities in a single filter expression.

 The filter expression supports querying against multiple properties from different related entities.
-In the below example, we are querying for Contacts with Cases that have Descriptions starting with "A" and also have Leads with Names starting with "A."
+In the below example, we are querying for Contacts with Cases thSat have Descriptions starting with "A" and also have Leads with Names starting with "A."